CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 What is the purpose of estimating?
 Estimating time for tasks fits into the following categories.
 These initial four I saw the value immediately.
-**Effective Project Management Items**
-All these elements are essential components of effective project management, aimed at delivering successful outcomes in a structured and predictable manner.

 1. **Customer Satisfaction**:
 Being able to deliver features on time and within scope on a small feature basis is valuable.
 2. **Goal Setting**: